A24Group/ssGWT-lib/src/org/ssgwt/client/ui/datecomponents/README.md

 ### Example of how to use the DateTimeComponent
-The DateTimeComponent allows you to select a start date and end date and display you the diff between the two dates
+The DateTimeComponent allows you to select a start date and end date and display the diff between the two dates

 ```java